Just like in other aspects of life, escorts should apply practical wisdom in their homes by ensuring that their homes are completely clean and tidy.

 Doing your daily chores in a practical order also saves time.
 First, make beds and clean the blinds (when needed), and then do your dusting.
 If you dust first, you may have to do it over again.

-If there are children, particularly boys, in the family, you may find it wise to use the principle of “preventive maintenance” by training them in housework.
+If you are a married escorts and there are children, particularly boys, in your home, you may find it wise to use the principle of “preventive maintenance” by training them in housework.